Smog-Olufolahan/alx-system_engineering-devops/0x00-shell_basics/README.md

 * A script that moves all files beginning with an uppercase letter to a directory: mv [[:upper:]]* /tmp/u
 * A script that deletes all files in the current working directory thta end with the character ~ : rm *~
 * A script that creates the directories: mkdir -p welcome/to/holberton
+* A script that list all the files and directories of the current directory, separated by commas: ls -map